Risk Management

 Education and awareness-raising activities

-As a part of our education and awareness-raising activities, we deliver the "Cyber Security Communication" every month to all employees at TOYOBO CO., LTD., TOYOBO MC Corporation, and TOYOBO STC CO., LTD. We also conduct testing of security comprehension twice a year to let employees self-check and reflect on their understanding of our education and awareness-raising activities.
+As a part of our education and awareness-raising activities, we deliver the “Cyber Security Communication” newsletter every month to all employees of Toyobo group in Japan and overseas.
+We also conduct testing of security comprehension twice a year to let employees self-check and reflect on their understanding of our education and awareness-raising activities.

-In conjunction with Compliance Enhancement Month in FY2023, we conducted training for managers and disseminated information at all workplaces on the theme of information security, and conducted video-based education for all employees.
+In conjunction with Compliance Enhancement Month in fiscal 2024, we conducted training for managers and disseminated information at all workplaces on the theme of information security, and conducted video-based education for all employees.
+In addition, we conducted information security education for all employees of overseas group companies in an effort to enhance awareness across the group.

 Information security measures

 Cyber attacks are intensifying year by year, often targeting overseas sites and group companies.
 In response, we are working to raise the information security measures of our domestic and overseas affiliates to the same level as that of our headquarters, and to strengthen information security across the group.
-Specific measures include support for communication and improvement of policies and regulations, support for the introduction of education for employees and managers, implementation of targeted email attack drills, deployment and inspection of IT reinforcement measures, and continuous strengthening of our contact system for security and incident response.
+Specific measures include communication of policies and regulations and support for their improvement, support for the introduction of education for employees and managers, implementation of targeted email attack drills, deployment and inspection of IT reinforcement measures, and continuous strengthening of our contact system for security and incident response.

-We conduct biannual targeted email attack drills, varying the level of difficulty and subject matter each time, for all employees at TOYOBO CO., LTD., TOYOBO MC Corporation, TOYOBO TEXTILE CO.,LTD., and TOYOBO STC CO., LTD. To ensure the safety of customer information and our internal information, including confidential information, we continually assess new threats and take appropriate countermeasures, including strengthened monitoring of both IT and OT*, patching of vulnerabilities, and prevention of unauthorized intrusions.
+We conduct biannual targeted email attack drills, varying the level of difficulty and subject matter each time, for all employees of Toyobo group in Japan and overseas.
+To ensure the safety of customer information and our internal information, including confidential information, we continually assess new threats and take appropriate countermeasures, including strengthened monitoring of both IT and OT*, patching of vulnerabilities, and prevention of unauthorized intrusions.

 Protection of information in outsourcing